bharath969/Bank-customer-Churning-prediction/README.md

-# Bank-customer-Churning-prediction
+# Predicting Bank Customer Churn Using Machine Learning
 To predict whether a bank customer churns or not

-<br>The given data set contains
+<br>The given dataset(csv file) for a bank contains
 | **Column Name**     | **Description**                                                                                  |
 |---------------------|--------------------------------------------------------------------------------------------------|
 | **RowNumber**        | A unique identifier for each row in the dataset, typically used for indexing purposes.            |